 What is our curriculum intent?

 Our curriculum is designed to enable everyone to thrive and achieve their ambitions.
 It focuses on being accessible for all and develops the whole child, with our school motto, ‘Valuing Everyone, Growing Together’ at the heart.
 Our broad and balanced curriculum is shaped using Cornerstones, which is a creative and thematic approach to learning that is mapped to the 2014 Primary National Curriculum to ensure comprehensive coverage of national expectations.
 Our curriculum is delivered through learning projects, that provide a rich menu of exciting and motivating learning activities, that foster the children’s love of learning, motivating them to succeed.
 Our lessons challenge, support, and enable children to overcome barriers and foster a lifelong love of learning.
-Through our golden threads, Christian values, and school rules, we ensure that our children are responsible citizens.
+Through our golden threads (Understanding the World, Appreciating the World, Sharing the World, Keeping Healthy and Contributing to the World), Christian values (generosity, compassion, courage, perseverance, respect and friendship) and school rules (be kind, try your best and help your community), we ensure that our children are responsible citizens.
 We seek to nurture ambitious individuals that challenge inequalities and injustice and have concern for the world around them.

 How will we implement our curriculum?